ExecutivePro User Guide

 To ensure the correct date format is saved, please refer to the instructions here

-and not any other file types.
+Do take note to only export in .csv file and not any other file types.

 Editing Employee Details